ochienghesbon/phase-3-frontend/README.md

 This task management app lets the Users organize their tasks appropriately.

-Front-end Task Tracking Management Interface

-You can use this app in conjunction with my project management API
+You can use this app in conjunction with my Task Tracking management API

 ## Available Scripts

 In the project directory, you can run: